RemainCurly/Device-Discovery-Tool/README.md

 ## Installation
 To install dependencies:

+    All the required packages are in the requirements.txt.
+Simply npm shrink wrap.
+Python 3.8.x is needed.

 ## User Manual
 Consult the user manual to understand the functionality of the app and all of its individual screens.